-This year, the search for the chametz, traditionally conducted the evening before the first Seder, should be conducted on Thursday, April 14th Using a candle, feather, and wooden spoon, we search for chametz in our homes.
+This year, the search for the Chametz, traditionally conducted the evening before the first Seder, should be conducted on Sunday April 21st after sundown.
+Using a candle, feather, and wooden spoon, we search for Chametz in our homes.
 To make sure that the search is successful, several pieces of bread are scattered throughout various parts of the house by an adult to be collected by the children during the search.
 Before the actual search begins, light the candle and recite the blessing:

-Baruch atah Adonai elohaynu Melech ha'olam asher kidshanu Bemitzvotav vetzivanu al bi'ur chametz.
+Baruch atah Adonai elohaynu Melech ha'olam asher kidshanu Bemitzvotav vetzivanu al bi'ur Chametz.
 Praised are you, Lord our God, Ruler of the Universe, who has made us holy with mitzvot and instructed us to remove the leaven.

-After all of the chametz has been gathered and placed into a bag, recite the following in Aramaic:
+After all of the Chametz has been gathered and placed into a bag, recite the following in Aramaic: